Fred Hutch experts are identifying key factors that affect a person's prostate cancer risk:

 - Statins and increased risk – An initial study published in 2008 and led by Dr. Stanford showed that obese men who take statins to control their cholesterol, particularly for extended durations, have an increased risk of prostate cancer.
 The study found non-obese men do not have the same risk.
 The study’s findings warrant further investigation, particularly since some studies have suggested that statins may be associated with reducing cancer risk.

-- Statin and decreased mortality risk – Statins taken to lower blood cholesterol levels – taken before and at the time of prostate cancer diagnosis are associated with a decrease in risk of prostate cancer-specific mortality, according to a Hutchinson Center study conducted by Drs.
+- Statin and decreased mortality risk – Statins taken to lower blood cholesterol levels — taken before and at the time of prostate cancer diagnosis are associated with a decrease in risk of prostate cancer-specific mortality, according to a Fred Hutch study conducted by Drs.
 Stanford, Feng and collaborators.
 The study also observed that statins taken before or at the time of prostate cancer diagnosis were unrelated to prostate cancer recurrence or progression.
 Learn more >

-- Finasteride – Dr. Mary Redmand and colleagues associated with the Prostate Cancer Prevention Trial determined that finasteride (Proscar), a common therapy for the treatment of an enlarged prostate or BPH, helped reduce the incidence of prostate cancer by about 25 percent.
+- Finasteride – Dr. Mary Redman and colleagues associated with the Prostate Cancer Prevention Trial determined that finasteride (Proscar), a common therapy for the treatment of an enlarged prostate or BPH, helped reduce the incidence of prostate cancer by about 25 percent.
 Additionally, researchers found that participants who took finasteride and did develop high-grade cancer had their tumors detected earlier and at a less extensive stage.

 - Metformin – Men taking the diabetes drug metformin had significantly lower risk of a prostate cancer diagnosis, according to a population-based case-control study by Drs.
 Stanford and Jonathan Wright.
 Dr. Wright is now studying metformin as a cancer therapy as well as the drug’s effect at the tissue level.

-Coffee – Stanford and colleagues found that men who drank four or more cups of coffee per day experienced a 59 percent reduced risk of prostate cancer recurrence and/or progression as compared to those who drank only one or fewer cups per week.
+Coffee – Dr. Janet Stanford and colleagues found that men who drank four or more cups of coffee per day experienced a 59 percent reduced risk of prostate cancer recurrence and/or progression as compared to those who drank only one or fewer cups per week.
 Learn more >